zanerock/cloudsite/site/docs/user-guides/common-use-cases.md

 ## Rebuild the local site database

-This can be useful if you've changed computers or the local cloudsite database has been lost for whatever reason.
-It can also be helpful when adding multiple cloudsite managers.
+This can be useful if you've changed computers or the local Cloudsite database has been lost for whatever reason.
+It can also be helpful when adding multiple Cloudsite managers.

 ```bash
 cloudsite import your-domain.com site-stack-name --region us-east-1 --source-path ./path/to/site/source/directory